Physion: Evaluating Physical Prediction from Vision in Humans and Machines: Introduction

-Despite the rapid progress of computer vision and machine learning, it remains unclear whether any future prediction algorithms meet this bar of everyday physical understanding.
-This is because algorithms for physical future prediction largely fall at two extremes: those that aim to learn every detail of a scenario's dynamics, such as the upcoming frames of a movie or the trajectories of particles in a fine-scale simulation; and those that try to predict the outcome of a single type of event, like whether a tower of toy blocks will fall over or an object will reemerge from behind an occluder.
-In the first case, only an algorithm with near-perfect knowledge of the world's physical state -- like Laplace's Demon -- could hope to predict, in general, how a complete set of events will unfold.
-This explains why models of this kind have excelled in physically and visually restricted environments like those used in robotics \citep{ebert2018robustness}, but dramatically underfit on somewhat more diverse data \citep{dasari2019robonet, mandlekar2018roboturk}.
-Though clever ways of scaling these algorithms \citep{villegas2019high,wu2021greedy} are improving predicted video quality, it remains to be seen whether their learned representations embody more general \textit{physical} knowledge.
+Despite recent progress in computer vision and machine learning, it remains unclear whether any vision algorithms meet this bar of everyday physical understanding.
+This is because previously developed algorithms have been evaluated against disparate standards --- some prioritizing accurate prediction of every detail of a scenario's dynamics and others that only require predictions about a specific type of event.

-The second type of prediction algorithm has been inspired by human development research and cognitive science, which has shown that infants acquire general physical understanding of objects and their behavior early in life \citep{baillargeon1985object, spelke1990principles, carey2001infants, baillargeon2011infants} and that adults may ``simulate'' how scenes will evolve according to probabilistic or approximate representations of physical laws \citep{battaglia2013simulation,bates2018modeling}.
-These approaches learn to abstract away task-irrelevant details and may even capture the cognitive processes humans use to judge the same physical scenarios \citep{riochet2018intphys, smith2019modeling}; however, they often require structured input data like object segmentations \cite{lerer2016physnet,janner2018op2}, and the abstractions and inductive biases that work best for one narrowly scoped task may be too fine-tuned to work well in more general settings \citep{veerapaneni2020entity, watters2019cobra, nair2020goalaware}.
+The first set of standards has generally been used to evaluate algorithms that operate on unstructured video inputs, such as in robotics \citep{ebert2018robustness}.
+These algorithms typically aim for fine-grained prediction of upcoming video frames or simulation of the trajectories of individual particles.
+However, only algorithms with near-perfect knowledge of the world's physical state -- like Laplace's Demon -- could hope to predict how a complete set of events will unfold.
+This explains why models of this kind have sufficed in less varied visual environments, but underfit on more diverse scenarios \citep{dasari2019robonet, mandlekar2018roboturk}.
+Though recent efforts to scale these algorithms have led to improvements in the quality of predicted video outputs \citep{villegas2019high,wu2021greedy}, it remains to be seen whether their learned representations embody more general \textit{physical} knowledge.